Global Talent Competitiveness Index

 Launched for the first time in 2013, the Global Talent Competitiveness Index (GTCI) is an annual benchmarking report that measures the ability of countries to compete for talent.

-The report, which covers 125 economies and 114 cities, is based on research conducted by INSEAD (led by Pr.
-Bruno Lanvin and Professor Felipe Monteiro) in partnership with The Adecco Group and Tata Communications.
+The report, which covers 132 economies and 155 cities, is based on research conducted by INSEAD (led by Dr. Bruno Lanvin and Pr Felipe Monteiro) in partnership with The Adecco Group and Google.